dmitrymomot/gokit/redis/README.md

 ## Overview

 The `redis` package provides a simplified, production-ready Redis client interface with robust connection management, environment-based configuration, health monitoring, and a ready-to-use Fiber storage implementation.
+The package is thread-safe and built on top of the official go-redis client.

 ## Features

-- Type-safe configuration with environment variable support
-- Automatic connection retry with configurable attempts and intervals
+- Simple connection API with automatic retry logic and configurable timeouts
+- Environment variable based configuration using struct tags
 - Built-in health check function for service monitoring
-- Context-aware operations with proper timeout handling
-- Full Fiber storage interface implementation for sessions and caching
+- Complete Storage implementation compatible with Fiber sessions and caching
-- Clear error types for improved error handling
+- Comprehensive error types for better error handling
+- Thread-safe implementation for concurrent usage
+- Support for any redis.UniversalClient implementation (Client, ClusterClient, etc.)

 ## Usage